As efforts to improve healthcare quality continue, many providers seek to deliver health solutions to their patients.

 A Grandview Research study estimates that the healthcare IT market will grow from 21 percent to 32 percent in the next five years.

 This rapid-growth market may be tempting your organization to develop its own healthcare software.

-Whether you partner with a healthcare software development company or have an internal team build the app, the final product must comply with health industry regulations.
+You may partner with a healthcare software development company.
+Or you may have an internal team build the app.
+Either way, the final product must comply with health industry regulations.
 And in the US, that means HIPAA and HITECH.

 This article looks at what it takes to build a healthcare app that ticks all the boxes on the HIPAA compliance checklist.

 Who Needs HIPAA Compliance?

 HIPAA compliance applies to any HIPAA Covered Entity or Business Associate with access to Protected Health Information (PHI).

 A Covered Entity can be a physician, a clinic, a health insurance provider, or a healthcare clearinghouse.
 You can find a full breakdown on the HHS website.

 A Business Associate is any person or company that works with a Covered Entity and has access to PHI.
 Covered Entities can share PHI with a Business Associate only to help the Covered Entity provide healthcare.
 Covered Entities cannot share PHI “for the business associate’s independent use or purposes, except as needed for the proper management and administration of the business associate.”
 Again, a more detailed discussion can be found on the HHS website.